FuzzyMainframes/Awesome-Mainframes/README.md

 ## Communities / Forums / Mailing Lists
 ### groups.io
 Many of these groups originated as a Yahoo!
 Group but after changes with Yahoo!, most of the members have migrated discussions to groups.io.
-* [h390-vm](https://groups.io/g/h390-vm) - For users of the VM/370 software on Hercules.
+Access to group messages, files and links are only available after joining each group (free membership).
+* [cbt-tape](https://groups.io/g/cbt-tape) - Discussion on the [CBT Tape](http://www.cbttape.org/) public domain mainframe software.
+* [H390-DOSVS](https://groups.io/g/H390-DOSVS) - Discussion on using the DOS/VS and DOS/VSE operating systems under the Hercules mainframe emulator.
+* [H390-MTS](https://groups.io/g/H390-MTS) - Discussion on using the [MTS operating system](https://try-mts.com/why-try-mts/) under the Hercules mainframe emulator.
+* [H390-MUSIC](https://groups.io/g/H390-MUSIC) - Discussion on using the [Music/SP operating system](http://www.canpub.com/teammpg/de/mcgweb/msi/musicsp.htm) under the Hercules mainframe emulator.
+* [H390-MVS](https://groups.io/g/H390-MVS) - Discussion on using the [MVS operating system](http://wotho.ethz.ch/tk4-/) under the Hercules mainframe emulator.
-* [H390-OSVS1](https://groups.io/g/H390-OSVS1) - This group is for users of IBM's OS/VS1 operating system on the Hercules emulator.
+* [H390-OSVS1](https://groups.io/g/H390-OSVS1) - Discussion on using IBM's OS/VS1 operating system under the Hercules mainframe emulator.
-* [H390-MVS](https://groups.io/g/H390-MVS)  - This group is dedicated to MVS users.
-* [H390-MUSIC](https://groups.io/g/H390-MUSIC) - Discussion group dedicated to running Music/SP under the Hercules mainframe emulator.
+* [h390-vm](https://groups.io/g/h390-vm) - Discussion on using the [VM/370 operating system](http://www.smrcc.org.uk/members/g4ugm/VM370.htm) under the Hercules mainframe emulator.
+* [hercules-390](https://hercules-390.groups.io/g/group) - Discussion on installing and/or using the [Hercules Hardware Emulator](http://www.hercules-390.eu/) itself.
+Discussion on installing and/or using specific operating system software should be discussed in one of the other listed groups.
-* [H390-MTS](https://groups.io/g/H390-MTS) - For users of the MTS operating system on Hercules
+* [hercules-os380](https://groups.io/g/hercules-os380) - Discussion on the [Hercules-os380 operating system](https://sourceforge.net/projects/mvs380/files/mvs380/), a 31-bit operating system and its parts, running on the public domain MVS 3.8j operating system.
-* [H390-DOSVS](https://groups.io/g/H390-DOSVS) - DOS/VS and DOS/VSE under Hercules
+* [hercules-s370asm](https://groups.io/g/hercules-s370asm) - Discussion on using S/370 assembler under the Hercules mainframe emulator.
-* [KICKSforTSO](https://groups.io/g/KICKSforTSO) - Group for discussing KICKS for TSO on MVS TK4.
+* [KICKSforTSO](https://groups.io/g/KICKSforTSO) - Discussion on using [KICKS](http://www.kicksfortso.com/) (CICS replacement) for TSO on [MVS TK4-](http://wotho.ethz.ch/tk4-/) under the Hercules mainframe emulator.
+* [turnkey-mvs](https://groups.io/g/turnkey-mvs) - Discussion on using the [Turnkey 4- MVS 3.8j operating system](http://wotho.ethz.ch/tk4-/) under the Hercules mainframe emulator.

 ## Others / Yet to be categorized